OpenRaiser/OmniOpt/README.md

-# Scaling for Scaling: A Benchmark of Optimizers for LLM Pre-training
+# OmniOpt: A Benchmark of Optimizers for LLM Pre-training

 A systematic two-stage benchmark comparing optimizers for LLM pre-training at scale.